riichard/fiberopticnow.github.io/_posts/2014-02-22-digitaletiquette.md

 ---
 layout: post
 title: "Digital Etiquette: How to Keep it Profesh Online"
-quote: The fine art of tagging, checking in, and whether or not to put your phone down during dinner.
+quote: Digital reciprocity is the new professionalism
-image: ../../media/triangles.jpg
+image: ../../media/triangles2.jpg
 dark: true
 video: false
 ---

 <em>My mom is an excellent school teacher on the verge of retirement.
 I bought her an iPad as a Mother's Day gift in 2010 to which she sighed, "What on earth am I going to do with one of _these_ things?"
 Since then, her digital capabilities have drastically increased.
 In fact, just the other day she said, "You know, none of my friends on Facebook commented on my new pictures.
 I just can't believe it!"
-Given this example, one can see that even baby-blooming late adopters to the digital revolution inherently understand the underlying etiquette in online communications.
+Given this example, one can see that even baby-blooming late adopters to the digital revolution inherently understand the underlying etiquette subtly present in online communications.
 In today's high-tech world, it is vital to maintain an online presence, and behave it a way that adds value to others, and to yourself. </em>

+{% include image.html url="/CODE/blog/" width="100%" description="Image captions are supported out of the box.
+Brilliant!" %}

 ## Consider your online identity is an extension of your self